arcus/Arcus_Labs_Orientation/README.md

 [https://education.arcus.chop.edu/git-101/](https://education.arcus.chop.edu/git-101/)
 [https://education.arcus.chop.edu/git-102/](https://education.arcus.chop.edu/git-102/)

 For R users, check out this excellent resource: [Happy Git with R](https://happygitwithr.com/).
-It is a full and detailed set of instructions for how to get started using git if you're already using R and R Studio.
+It is a full and detailed set of instructions for how to get started using git if you're already using R and RStudio.

 # New to SQL?